 (6) Where proceedings are taken in the name of the Council by an authorised officer no proof shall be required of the appointment of that officer as an officer of the Council or of the authority of that officer to take those proceedings, and the averment on the process that the officer is so authorised shall be deemed to be proof of the fact, in the absence of evidence to the contrary.

-[Section 82 amended by No. 84 of 2004 s.
+[Section 82 amended: No. 84 of 2004 s.
 80.]

 83. Regulations